-31 Class Activities: library day (class time is yours to devote to portfolio 2) Class Activities: rough drafting Due Today: Proof of progress regarding your annotated bibliography Finalized thesis statement & outline &, ideally, an introduction.
-SW #14 revised: revision of annotated bib sample per my comments (original work with my comments must be attached) Due Today:Annotated Bibliography re: Portfolio 2 (10 sources) (the rest of class time is yours to devote to portfolio 2 drafting) 7 Class Activities: rough drafting & conferencing regarding your progress Due Today:Finalized cluster outline (if any changes have been made - this is the end all, end all due date for finalization) 9 Class Activities: writing workshop Due Today: Draft portions & list of obstacles (if any) Class Activities: peer editing workshop Due Today: Position draft (8-10 pages, bring 3 copies of draft - whatever you have finished thusly - & print 2 copies of peer review checklist from ecampus).
-SIDE NOTE: you will not receive class credit if you do not bring 3 copies of your paper.
-Class Activities: discussion of final reflective memo regarding portfolio 2, its connection to course goals, and how it fulfills criteria for good argument (2 pages) Due Today: Revised Portfolio 2 Position paper (in folder with all relevant work, including approved outline, rough draft material, class work, peer editing sheets, & works cited page).
-Class Activities: group conferencing with first half of the alphabet re: portfolio 1 critical analysis & writing workshop for those not in this group Class Activities: group conferencing with second half of the alphabet re: portfolio 1 critical analysis & writing workshop for those not in this group 21 Thanksgiving Break!
-Be thankful!No class 23 Thanksgiving Break!
-Be thankful!No class 25 Thanksgiving Break!
-Be thankful!No class Class Activities: group conferencing with first half of the alphabet re: portfolio 2 position paper & writing workshop for the those not in this group Due Today:Portfolio 1 revisionsSW #15: final reflective memo (2 pages) 30 Class Activities: group conferencing with second half of the alphabet re: portfolio 2 position paper & writing workshop for those not in this group December 2 Class Activities: debate workshop Due Today: Portfolio 2 essay revisions
+Class Activities: rough drafting Due Today:Proof of progress regarding your annotated bibliographyFinalized thesis statement & outline &, ideally, an introduction.
+(NOTE: if any changes have been made to your outline - this is the end all, end all due date for finalization) [SW #15 revised: revision of annotated bib sample per my comments (original work with my comments must be attached)] Class Activities: library day (class time is yours to devote to portfolio 2) Due Today:Annotated Bibliography re: Portfolio 2 (10 sources) (the rest of class time is yours to devote to portfolio 2 drafting) 8 Class Activities: rough drafting & conferencing regarding your progress Class Activities: writing workshop Due Today: Draft portions & list of obstacles (if any) Class Activities: peer editing workshop Due Today: Position draft (8-10 pages, bring 3 copies of draft - whatever you have finished thusly - & print 2 copies of peer review checklist from ecampus).
+SIDE NOTE: you will not receive class credit if you do not bring 3 copies of your paper Class Activities: discussion of final reflective memo regarding portfolio 2, its connection to course goals, and how it fulfills criteria for good argument (2 pages) Due Today: Revised Portfolio 2 Position paper (in folder with all relevant work, including approved outline, rough draft material, class work, peer editing sheets, & works cited page).
+Class Activities: group conferencing with first half of the alphabet re: portfolio 1 critical analysis & writing workshop for those not in this group Class Activities: group conferencing with second half of the alphabet re: portfolio 1 critical analysis & writing workshop for those not in this group Class Activities: debate workshop (part I) Due Today:Portfolio 1 revisionsSW #16: final reflective memo (2 pages) Class Activities: group conferencing with first half of the alphabet re: portfolio 2 position paper & writing workshop for the those not in this group Class Activities: group conferencing with second half of the alphabet re: portfolio 2 position paper & writing workshop for those not in this group